 Some may say that living in Australia is only for the brave.
-With 21 of the world’s most venomous snakes, blue-ringed octopus, sharks, and spiders, there’s a few creatures you need to keep a lookout for.
-Our weather at the moment is the perfect condition for funnel web spiders.
+With 21 of the world’s most venomous snakes, blue-ringed octopus, sharks, and spiders, there are a few creatures you need to keep a lookout for.
+Our weather is perfect conditions for funnel web spiders.
 The Australian Reptile Park has warned the residents of Lake Macquarie and surrounding areas to be aware that funnel web spiders are on the move.
-Look out Funnel web spiders, Lake Macquarie is now officially on high alert!
+Look out for funnel web spiders, Lake Macquarie is now officially on high alert!

-At this time of year, male funnel web spiders are coming out of their burrows to look for a mate.
+During the summer months, male funnel web spiders come out of their burrows to look for a mate.
 If you’re outside at nighttime, please always wear shoes.
 They love these damp conditions and may be found in your garden or even inside your home.
-The Australian Reptile Park encourages you not to leave wet towels or clothing laying on the floor.
+The Australian Reptile Park encourages you not to leave wet towels or clothing lying on the ground.
 Check inside your shoes before you put them on.
-If a funnel web comes inside your home they will most likely be found in the garage or your laundry.
-Places that are damp.
+If a funnel web comes inside your home, it will most likely be found in the garage or your laundry in damp places.
 They may even be attracted to your washing hanging on your clothes airer.
 I remember the story of a man from Newcastle who put on his shirt straight from the clothes airer.
-The funnel web was inside his shirt and because it was trapped, bit him many times.
+The funnel web was inside his shirt, and because it was trapped, it bit him many times.

-If you have a swimming pool, check your pool before the kids jump in.
-Funnel webs, like most spiders, can survive for quite long periods of time in the water.
-Don’t assume if you see one laying on the bottom of the pool that it has drowned.
-When a funnel web falls into a pool it will trap an air bubble against its abdomen.
+If you have a swimming pool, always check before the kids jump in.
+Funnel webs, like most spiders, can survive for long periods in the water.
+Don’t assume that if you see one lying on the bottom of the pool, it’s dead.
+When a funnel web falls into a pool, it will trap an air bubble against its abdomen.
 This allows it to breathe and float.
 Did you know that a funnel web can live for up to 30 hours in this state!
 You may also find them inside your filter, so be careful when opening and removing it for cleaning.

 In the garden